Ash Wednesday Brings A 'Welcome Honesty' To Discussions About Mortality

 And acknowledging mortality, Stewart says — in public, in community — doesn't have to be a curse.
 It can be an invitation to turn, and wonder, at the lives we choose to live.

-"It allows people to kind of re-calibrate," Stewart says.
+"It allows people to kind of recalibrate," Stewart says.
 "Who are we as a society of dust-creatures?
 Who do we want to be?"